JelisavetaDjordjevic/Sex_biased_gene_expression/README.md

 2. At the juvenile stage
    juveniles_edger.R

-4. At the adult stage-
+3. At the adult stage-
    adults_edger.R

+To plot dNdS values for different sex- bias gene categories and to statistically compare between gene categories groups
+4. DnDs.R